keyaedisa/dabs/README.md

 abs can be ran with no options and it will list available options for you to choose!

+Or once you're familiar with abs you can simply pass it the option you want when first starting it!

 Since abs is still in it's infancy, currently there are only 3 available options.
 - custom : this option is to be used with your custom archiso profile!